DerGuru/The-Resonant/New Chapters/04 - Part4/P4-12_Integration_Milestone.md

 ﻿## Part 4 - We Are Family | Ch.
-12 - "I'm not losing myself.
-I'm becoming more."
+12 - I'm not losing myself.
+I'm becoming more.

 The medical scan at four months post-Japan showed numbers that made the technician's eyebrows rise.